-That brings you to the second section, 27 chapters remain, chapters 40 through 66.
-The theme of the second section is grace and salvation…grace and salvation.
+That brings you to the second section.
+Twenty-seven chapters remain, chapters 40 through 66.
+The theme of the second section is grace and salvation, grace and salvation.
 These 27 chapters, starting in chapter 40, are the most sublime and rich portion of Old Testament prophecy.
 It really is a single prophecy, one glorious vision, one majestic revelation of salvation through the coming Messiah.
-It is sublime, it is sweeping, it is comprehensive.
+It is sublime.
+It is sweeping.
+It is comprehensive.
 It encompasses not only the deliverance of Israel from Babylon, not only the deliverance of sinners from sin, but the deliverance of the nations from the curse into the Kingdom of Messiah.
 So it has those same elements.
 The first part talks about judgment on Israel, it talks about judgment on sinners, and it talks about final judgment.
 The second half talks about deliverance for Israel, deliverance for sinners, and a final deliverance into the Messianic Kingdom.

 Now in this presentation of the servant before us, the prophet calls on us to look at this servant and be astonished.
 If I were to title this message, I would entitle it, “The Astonishing Servant of Jehovah.”
 I don’t know what they put in the Grace Today but I would entitle it, “The Astonishing Servant of Jehovah.”
 This is the most complete, most powerful, most important revelation of the Messiah in the entire Old Testament, right here in front of us.